Amazon is discounting its already affordable Fire HD lineup, including our pick for best budget tablet

 - Amazon Fire HD 10 ($99.99, originally $149.99; amazon.com)

 The Fire HD 8 and HD 8 Plus are the newest tablets in Amazon’s lineup, featuring an updated design, faster performance and new colors.
-The base model comes with 32GB of storage and 2GB of memory, while the HD 8 Plus comes with the same storage amount, but 3GB of memory and wireless charging capabilities.
+The base model comes with 32GB of storage and 2GB of memory, while the HD 8 Plus comes with the same storage amount but 3GB of memory and wireless charging capabilities.

 In our testing, we found the extra memory and the Qi-compatible wireless charging feature to be worth the price difference.
 Because of the extra memory, multitasking was a little smoother, and the addition of the wireless charging stand turned the Fire HD 8 Plus into an Echo Show-like device while the tablet was charging.